Danjavia/thumbs-up-monks/README.md

 ### Install via docker

-1. Be sure to copy .env file at root of the project
+1. Be sure to copy .env file at root of the project before build

 2. Build the image